Arham Khussyairi: Kuching City

 On 8 January 2023, Arham signed a contract with Malaysia Super League club Kuching City.
-On 26 February 2023, Arham made his debut for the club in 2–1 win over Kelantan.
+On 26 February 2023, Arham made his debut for the club in a 2–1 win over Kelantan.

 International career

 Arham has expressed interest in representing the Malaysia national team.

 Style of play

 Arham can operate as a defender or midfielder and is known for his ability to make overlaps.